 Evidence and Reimbursement For Personalized Medicine Program

 A major focus of our work is healthcare coverage, reimbursement, and policy decisions by payers.
-Since 2007, TRANSPERS has convened an Evidence and Reimbursement Payer Advisory Board comprised of private payers and thought leaders.
+Since 2007, TRANSPERS has convened an Evidence and Reimbursement Payer Advisory Council comprised of private payers and thought leaders.
 This unique advisory group includes senior executives from the eight largest commercial US health plans and leading regional plans as well as thought leaders from research, policy and government.

 Our work addresses two critical gaps in the translation of personalized medicine into healthcare practice and policy:

 - The need for an evidence base on personalized medicine to enable policy decisions.